Léon-Joseph-Florentin Bonnat (French, 1833–1922)

 Jacob Wrestling the Angel, 1876

 Pencil and black chalk on paper, 20 3/4 x 14 1/2 in.

 Signed and dated lower left: L’Bonnat.
 1876

-The drawing illustrates the Biblical passage (Genesis 32:23-31) in which Jacob spends an entire night wrestling with a mysterious angel after crossing the river Jabbok with his family.
+Jacob Wrestling the Angel illustrates the Biblical passage from Genesis 32:23-31 in which Jacob spends an entire night wrestling with a mysterious angel after crossing the river Jabbok with his family.
 This enigmatic combat has been variously interpreted as man’s struggle against God, against Satan, or against himself.